 In the end, it means one thing: a bomber all-around MTB shoe.
 There’s nothing here that stands out as super special.
 But everything is done well.
 The dual-Boa closure keeps your foot super secure, the sole is good for both clipped-in riding and clipped-out walking.
 The extra-long cleat interface gives you more setup options, too.

-There’s a whole lot of jargon in this shoe.
-But underneath all of it you have a shoe that’ll work well for cross-country, trail, enduro, downhill, cruising . . . anything you can do with your mountain bike.
-[Purchase: $180]
+There’s a whole lot of jargon in the Specialized 2fo Cliplite MTB Shoes.
+But underneath all of it, you have a shoe that’ll work well for cross-country, trail, enduro, downhill, cruising . . . anything you can do with your mountain bike.

 Not many mountain bike shoe manufacturers give a ton of thought to how well the tread works when their shoes are used to hike.
 But ION is different.
 You may not have heard of them, but they’re absolutely on their way up.

-Built for heavy trail and enduro riding, the Rascal has a serious tread pattern that’ll keep you stable whether you’re on the pedals or off.
+Built for heavy trail and enduro riding, the Ion Rascal Shoes have a serious tread pattern that’ll keep you stable whether you’re on the pedals or off.
 And it has some really cool technology on top of that tread.
 For example, ION has minimized longitudinal flex while maximizing lateral flex to make pedaling as efficient and comfortable as possible.